StokastX/Portfolio/_posts/2024-12-22-understanding-the-math-behind-ReSTIR-PT.md

 words_per_minute: 75
 header:
     teaser: "/assets/images/teasers/restir-pt.jpg"
+excerpt: Diving into the theoretical foundations of ReSTIR for path reuse in real time
 ---

 **Note:** this post is work in progress, I'm updating it whenever I find the time.